Meet Your Humanities Faculty: Kevin Richardson

 What does “oppression” mean, and why is this concept not adequate to describe the nuances of race and gender?
 How might theorizing on race and gender through academic philosophy offer new insights to this question?
 And what do philosophers stand to gain from thinking about the social world in concrete ways?

 This week, we interview Kevin Richardson, Assistant Professor of Philosophy.
-Dr. Richardson will give a talk entitled "Are Black Men a Counterexample to Feminism?" on Friday, February 11, 2022, as part of our tgiFHI series.
-Join us by registering for the Zoom webinar.
+Dr. Richardson gave a talk entitled "Are Black Men a Counterexample to Feminism?" on Friday, February 11, 2022, as part of our tgiFHI series.

 This interview has been edited and condensed.